sophiegoblin/sophiegoblin.github.io/index.md

 <span class="bold-number">2018</span><br>
 *Hayward Gallery, London*<br>
 **Tour Guide**<br><br>
-Confidently and clearly deliver engaging, exhibition specific, public and private tours based on self initiated research.
-Since May I have lead tri-monthly 45min to 1hours tours for Lee Bull: Crashing curated by Stephanie Rosenthal and Space Shifters curated by Cliff Lawson.
-Next I will be leading tours for the Kader Attia exhibition starting in 2019.
-My tours can be for groups between 2 up to 60 people at a time, specifically groups of architects, economics students, Sotheby’s international employees as well as diverse demographic who happen to join the public tours.
-Based on a strong research the tours I give are adjusted to suit the visitors.
-I introduce the group to the history of the gallery and Southbank Centre site, as we follow a route around the gallery I unfold the concept of the artist/s work in collaboration with the curatorial direction and space and also speak of the technical installation and behind the scene stories.
+At Hayward I deliver engaging, exhibition specific art tours based on self initiated research.
+I lead 45 min tours for exhibtions Lee Bull: Crashing curated by Stephanie Rosenthal, Space Shifters curated by Cliff Lawson and Kader Attia curated by Ralph Rougoff.
+My tour groups range from groups of architects, economics students, Sotheby’s international employeesto any member of the public who happen to join.
 <br>
 <br>
 <br>
 <span class="bold-number">2018</span><br>
 *Hayward Gallery, London*<br>
 **Visitor Experience Host **<br><br>
 Hayward Gallery is a world-renowned contemporary art gallery and a landmark of brutalist architecture.
 The year-round exhibition programme focuses on presenting a wide range of adventurous and influential artists from across the world.
-The aim of the Host position is to be a world class expert and advocate of artistic knowledge for visitors on site.
+The aim of my position is to be a world class expert and advocate of artistic knowledge for visitors on site.
 Seeking out conversations to have about the art with visitors.
-As a Host I need to know all drills to guide visitors to safety during an evacuation as well as keep both artworks and visitors safe by regulating visitors keep a safe distance away from artworks in the gallery.
-Build positive relationships with the team and management to ensure smooth running of gallery.
-Demonstrate an understanding of and commitment to the role that diversity and inclusion play in the activities of the Southbank Centre as a whole.
 <br>
 <br>

 <span class="bold-number">2018</span><br>
 *Letting Objects Speak*<br>
-**Curator and Producer **<br><br>
+**Producer **<br><br>
 Kollektiv Gallery group show at SET Bermondsey London Presenting a range of video, objects and performance-based works, the artists in this exhibition employ an excavation framework to trace a journey of interpretation around extinction, colonisation, power and agency.

 Emily Wood<br>